Best Seed Starting Mixes of 2023

 Cons

-Jiffy Natural & Organic Seed Starting Soil
+Organic Seed Starting Mix

 Pro-Mix has many soil offerings, including this organic seed starting mix.
 The peat in this product comes from bogs that are certified under the Veriflora Program, an agricultural sustainability certification.